syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 ![](scrolling_images/scrolling_img10.png)

-### Continuous mode:
+### Infinite or Continuous mode:

-In Continuous mode, the data is loaded in grid when the scrollbar reaches the end.
+In Infinite or Continuous mode, the data is loaded in grid when the scrollbar reaches the end.
 You can enable the continuous mode by setting the `virtual-scroll-mode` property as `Continuous`.

 The following code example describes the above behavior.